 - Are they a member of an industry association?

-- Do they have a current licence and up-to-date professional indemnity and public liability insurance certificates?
+- Do they have a current license, up-to-date professional indemnity and public liability insurance certificates?

 - What are the qualifications, skills and experience of the pest inspector?

 - Has the pest inspector done any ongoing training since gaining the qualification?